martinohanlon/exploring-space-with-minecraft/en/step_5.md

 --- task ---

-Click the joystick on the Sense HAT to see the rocket launch.
+Click the joystick on the Sense HAT to launch the the rocket.

 --- /task ---